oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 ## Installing the WebLogic Kubernetes Operator
 We depend on the [WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator) to create and manage WebLogic domains.
 For detailed installation information, see [Install the Operator](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-operators/installation/).

-In this example, we provide the steps to install the 2.1 release of the WLS Kubernetes Operator.
+In this example, we provide the steps to install the 2.1 release of the WebLogic Kubernetes Operator.

 ### Pulling the Images
 We need two images, the WebLogic Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the WebLogic Server image from [Oracle Container Registry](https://container-registry.oracle.com).